P3-NSF-NRT/P3_Corteva-Phenome2020-Workshop/Economical_Rovers/P3-Rover-2/README.md

 ## Body

-This rover has design intended for demenstration more than use in application in a greenhouse.
+This rover has been designed more for demonstration than for use in a greenhouse.
 The main body is made out of poster board and the two tires attached to the motors are listed below.
 The front tire is a caster wheel picked up from the local hardware store.
-The reason it has a three wheel design is because having a front fixed axil prevents the car from turning, to have a four wheel design one would need to make a front axil that turns.
+The reason it has a three-wheel design is because having a fixed front-axle prevents the car from turning; to have a four-wheel design, a front axle that is able to turn is needed.
 This is explored more in [Rover 3](../P3-Rover-3).

-Here is a simple schematic of the rover used at phenome:
+Here is a simple schematic of Rover 2 as used at Phenome:
 ![Rover 2 Schematic](../Rover_Images/Rover2-CAD.png)
-Note: The person who drew this is not an engineer and this not an accurate mechanical drawing, it is just simply ment to provide some dimensions and representation of the rover.
+Note: This schematic is not to scale.

 Hood removed:
 ![](../Rover_Images/Rover_2_Hood.jpg)